tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-a-couple-of-things-to.md

 Global temp objects are not supported in this version of SQL Server._

-I admit that I have only used a global temporary table once or twice in the last 10+ years or so, I don&#8217;t think this is a big deal
+I admit that I have only used a global temporary table once or twice in the last 10+ years or so, I don't think this is a big deal

 ## 3) Select Into is not supported